poiw-org/Saffron-Wiki/docs/08_other/02_listeners.md

 It is called when a worker has finished a source scrapping job.

 :::info
-Note there may be a max of `intervalBetweenChecks` ms timeframe with the `scheduler.job.finished` event.
+Note there may be a max of `checksInterval` ms timeframe with the `scheduler.job.finished` event.
 :::

 ### `workers.job.failed`